Website Design and Consulting Services

 If the contents of your mobile home are analogous to the content of your website, then you’ll be constantly acquiring and disposing of those contents.
 Clothes, food, appliances, and other things in your mobile home regularly need replacing.
 And some of those things — like the appliances — occasionally need cleaning and upgrading.

-Similarly, your website has an operating system consisting of several interrelated software programs that, likewise, need the occasional update or upgrade.
+Similarly, your website has an operating system comprising several interrelated software programs that, likewise, need the occasional update or upgrade.
 Website maintenance happens for two reasons: It keeps your website running smoothly and quickly; and it prevents security breaches.

 The Steps to Having a Live and Functioning Website